 2. Think and Grow Rich

 Looking for an inspiring read to get motivated about your financial goals?
-“Think and Grow Rich” by Napolean Hill has you covered.
+“Think and Grow Rich” by Napoleon Hill has you covered.
 This 80-year-old book is chock-full of great advice and is considered to be one of the best finance books, selling millions of copies.

 Hill studied the habits of successful people who broke through barriers and amassed a certain level of wealth, then outlined those wealth-building principles in the book.